ConnectedLib/connectedlib10/modules/communitymapping/section-3-3.md

 ## Methods for learning more

 Depending on your situation, you can use surveys or focus groups to learn more about your community’s assets.
-You can also use the methods described in the Capacity module (interviews and town halls), or any combination of methods.
+You can also use the methods described in the <a href="../modules/capacity/">Capacity module</a> (interviews and town halls), or any combination of methods.

 <table class="colorful-th">
 <tr><th>SURVEYS</th><td><p>Surveys are a good option for getting succinct information from a large number of people, especially quantitative information.
 The response rate is often low, however, and you may not always be able to follow-up with respondents to get a better understanding of their responses.For people who are not literate and people who primarily speak other languages, you may need to conduct in-person interviews or provide the survey in multiple languages<sup><a href="#fn3">3</a></sup>.
 Surveys can be conducted face-to-face, online, by mail, by phone, or on paper that is distributed in the library or at library events<sup><a href="#fn2">2</a></sup>.</p>